trent130/chat-interface/implimentation.md

-You're right that this is a basic chatbot interface**, but there are several ways to make it more advanced and interactive beyond just backend integration.
-Here's how you can level up your chatbot:

 ### 1. **Natural Language Processing (NLP) Integration**
    - **Purpose**: Make your chatbot more intelligent and capable of understanding natural language.
    - **Tools**: